+FB @ssmueatingdisorderawareness

-FB @ssmueatingdisorderawareness The EDRSC's student volunteers have received training in active listening, peer mental health support, eating disorders and disordered eating, and anti-oppressive practices.
-The EDRSC provides students with support groups as well as
+The EDRSC's student volunteers have received training in active listening, peer mental health support, eating disorders and disordered eating, and anti-oppressive practices.
+The EDRSC provides students with support groups as well as drop-in services.

 MORE INFORMATION: